-- 56. Within the Municipality, this site has been chosen in addition to two other sites, which together combined are still inadequate to sufficiently provide affordable housing for the target beneficiaries.
-There are no project alternatives because of the shortage of housing in the municipality.
-The government has placed great emphasis on improving livability and reducing disparities in access to affordable housing for low-income groups, and this subproject is part of the government's effort to reduce housing shortage. - 57.
-Overall, while the housing development is intended for the low-income groups, the site selection has considered several factors that will ensure avoidance of or minimal environmental impacts, and will safeguard the welfare and well-being of the future occupants, such as, but not limited to, the following: - (i) Complies with all requirements of relevant national, state and local laws, rules and regulations; - (ii) Complies with all requirements of ADB SPS, 2009; - (iii) Does not involve components, processes and technologies that pose significant threat to public health and the environment, such as incinerators, etc.; - (iv) Does not involve works within or near environmentally sensitive locations (must be at minimum distance of 500m), including sites with national or international designation for nature conservation, cultural heritage, or any other purposes. - (v) Does not result in destruction of or encroachment onto physical cultural resources such as archaeological monuments; heritage sites; and movable or immovable objects, sites, structures, groups of structures, and natural features and landscapes that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance. - (vi) Does not lead to degradation of cultural properties, and loss of cultural heritage values and tourism revenues. - (vii) Not located in flood zones and/or adjacent to natural water courses (must not be within 30 meters from the edge of major streams, and/or within 15 meters from the edge of small streams); - (viii) Does not lead to alteration of surface water hydrology of streams/waterways through diversion of flow or reclamation; - (ix) Not located in areas that can cause adverse impact on human health, such as but not limited to the following: - Municipal solid waste dumps (must be at least 1 km away), - STPs (must be at least 500 m away), - Industrial area with polluting industries (must be at least 500 m away or at a distance wherein pollutants will not affect the ambient air quality at the site, whichever is more strict), and - High-tension cables (distance must be in compliance with the guidelines of the Bhutan Power Corporation and Bhutan Electricity Authority to avoid long term exposure to high electromagnetic fields (EMF)).
-The distance from high tension cable should ensure that the EMF is reduced to safe exposure level;
+57. Overall, while the housing development is intended for the low-income groups, the site selection has considered several factors that will ensure avoidance of or minimal environmental impacts, and will safeguard the welfare and well-being of the future occupants, such as, but not limited to, the following:

+- (i) Complies with all requirements of relevant national, state and local laws, rules and regulations; - (ii) Complies with all requirements of ADB SPS, 2009; - (iii) Does not involve works within or near environmentally sensitive locations (must be at minimum distance of 500 m), including sites with national or international designation for nature conservation, cultural heritage, or any other purposes.25 - (iv) Does not result in destruction of or encroachment onto physical cultural resources such as archaeological monuments; heritage sites; and movable or immovable objects, sites, structures, groups of structures, and natural features and landscapes that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance. - (v) Does not lead to degradation of cultural properties, and loss of cultural heritage values and tourism revenues. - (vi) Not located in flood zones and/or adjacent to natural water courses (must not be within 30 meters from the edge of major streams, and/or within 15 meters from the edge of small streams); - (vii) Does not lead to alteration of surface water hydrology of streams/waterways through diversion of flow or reclamation; - (viii) Not located in areas that can cause adverse impact on human health, such as but not limited to the following: - Municipal solid waste dumps (must be at least 1 km away), - STPs (must be at least 500 m away), - Industrial area with polluting industries (must be at least 500 m away or at a distance wherein pollutants will not affect the ambient air quality at the site, whichever is more strict), and - High-tension cables (distance must be in compliance with the guidelines of the Bhutan Power Corporation and Bhutan Electricity Authority to avoid long term exposure to high electromagnetic fields (EMF)).
+The distance from high tension cable should ensure that the EMF is reduced to safe exposure level;26 - (ix) Area that has sufficient space for all allied infrastructures.
+If there is no centralized septage management in the town, the area shall have sufficient space for septic tanks/chambers designed to accommodate target number of occupants; - (x) Avoids area with risk of landslides, unstable lands, etc. based on historical data, including geotechnical studies, if possible; - (xi) Avoids removal of trees where possible.
+When mature trees must be removed, new trees must be planted following the compensatory replacement required by the government;

-&lt;sup>22 The subproject shall comply with Thimphu's DCR-2016 particularly on sanctions pertaining to allowed locations for housing developments.
+25 The subproject shall comply with Thimphu's DCR-2016 particularly on sanctions pertaining to allowed locations for housing developments.

-&lt;sup>23 US EPA: Questions and Answers About Electric and Magnetic Fields (EMFs).
+26 US EPA: Questions and Answers About Electric and Magnetic Fields (EMFs).